 For students who rarely came into contact with PWDs, the talk offered the opportunity to learn more about PWDs and the existing efforts to integrate them into Singapore’s workforce.

 “The government can provide resources but if societal norms do not change, then no progress will be made.” — Dr Alvin Tan

-Dr Tan emphasised the need to avoid ivory tower thinking and instead, actively engage PWDs to find out their individual challenges, needs, and goals: just like how each and every one is an individual, PWDs are no different–measures and policies to help them can only be effective if they are tailored to their needs.
+Dr Tan emphasised the need to avoid ivory tower thinking and instead, actively engage PWDs to find out their individual challenges, needs, and goals: measures and policies to help them can only be effective if they are tailored to their needs.

-Additionally, Mr Loke Jun Leong brought in another aspect of integration of PWDs, speaking about the need to empower persons with mild intellectual disability (MID) through education.
-ASPN runs two primary schools, two secondary schools and a centre for adults.
-Its curriculum is geared towards toward employment, which Mr Loke described as a “main life goal” for persons with disabilities.
+Additionally, Mr Loke Jun Leong brought in another aspect of PWD integration, speaking about the need to empower persons with mild intellectual disability (MID) through education.
+ASPN runs two primary schools, two secondary schools and a centre for adults; its curriculum is geared towards toward employment, which Mr Loke described as a “main life goal” for persons with disabilities.

 Emphasising the need for mindsets to shift, and for more people to start actively thinking about how to better aid PWDs, he challenged students to go a step further by thinking actively about how they can build a more inclusive society, instead of merely “being bystanders”.

 “Lack of is not the equivalent of ‘cannot learn’ or ‘don’t have’.
 They [may be] … less developed in these areas, but they can be taught.” –Mr Loke Jun Leong

 Mr Nadi Chan then talked about how his company, Foreword Coffee, is adapting their workplace to create an environment which is more suited to PWDs; above that, Mr Chan also hopes to create a brand which goes beyond the notion of “support us because we hire PWDs”.